Underwatering an Air Plant

 Symptoms

-- leaves curling more tightly than normal
+- leaves curling more tightly than the plant's normal resting shape

-- brown, crispy tips
+- brown, crispy tips developing at the ends of the leaves

 Causes